Scream (Michael Jackson and Janet Jackson song): Background

-The singer began taking painkillers Valium, Xanax, and Ativan to deal with the stress of the allegations made against him.
+Jackson began taking Valium, Xanax, and Ativan to deal with the stress of the allegations made against him.
 Jackson's health had deteriorated to the extent that he canceled the remainder of his tour and went into rehabilitation.
 Jackson booked the whole fourth floor of a clinic and was put on Valium IV to wean him from painkillers.
 A few months after the allegations became news, Jackson had lost approximately 10 lb (4.5 kg) in weight and had stopped eating.
 The singer's spokesperson told reporters that Jackson was "barely able to function adequately on an intellectual level".
 While in the clinic, Jackson took part in group and one-on-one therapy sessions.

 When Jackson left the U.S. to go into rehabilitation, the media showed him little sympathy.
 The Daily Mirror held a "Spot the Jacko" contest, offering readers a trip to Disney World if they could correctly predict where the entertainer would appear next.
 A Daily Express headline read, "Drug Treatment Star Faces Life on the Run", while a News of the World headline accused Jackson of being a fugitive.
 These tabloids also falsely alleged that Jackson had traveled to Europe to have cosmetic surgery that would make him unrecognizable on his return.
 Geraldo Rivera set up a mock trial, with a jury made up of audience members, even though Jackson had not been charged with a crime.

-"Scream"/"Childhood" and HIStory were Jackson's first releases since the allegations, and the press was waiting to see if the album would sell well.
+"Scream" / "Childhood" and HIStory were Jackson's first releases since the allegations, and the press was waiting to see if the album would sell well.
 One analyst for SoundScan expressed the opinion that the press were out of touch with the public when it came to Jackson; the public liked him, while the press did not.
 He believed that "naysayers" in the media would be left surprised with the commercial reception to the HIStory campaign.